TheSmileyDroid/SmileyBot/README.md

 # SmileyDroid

-A bot for discord with many functions
+A bot for discord with many functions.